Three Case Studies in Cancer Misdiagnosis

 When our medical malpractice lawyers in Pennsylvania and New Jersey speak with someone who has experienced a cancer misdiagnosis, the specifics are especially heartbreaking as time is of the essence when someone is battling a terminal illness.

-Experts report that about 13 million people a year are misdiagnosed with cancer, a medical malpractice mistake that is always financially, physically and emotionally costly.
+Experts report that about 13 million people a year experience a cancer misdiagnosis.
+This medical malpractice mistake is always financially, physically and emotionally costly.

 - One out of every 70 cancer tissue samples tested nationwide are misdiagnosed, according to research conducted by The Johns Hopkins Hospital.